 The CARE Team is not for emergencies.
+Referrals are monitored Monday - Friday from 8:00am - 5:00pm.
 Please call the Bridgewater State University Police Department at 508-531-1212 from an off campus phone or 911 from any campus phone if there is an immediate threat to a student’s safety or well–being.

 The CARE Team also supports members of the University community who interact with these students of concern by assessing and evaluating situations, communicating with individuals involved or impacted by a student’s behavior, and providing referrals and resources to assist and address behavioral concerns.
 The CARE Team is committed to educating the University community about existing policies and instructs community members on how to address students of concern.